susom/tide/README.md

       2. After creating the account, Using [Google Console](https://console.cloud.google.com/)
          1. [Create Cloud Project](https://cloud.google.com/appengine/docs/standard/nodejs/building-app/creating-project#creating-a-gcp-project)
          2. [Create Service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts)
-            1. Enter name for the Service Account eg. "TiDE service account"
+            1. Enter name for the Service Account e.g. "TiDE service account"
             2. Based on Service Account name, system will automatically generate service account id.
 You can either use the same name or change the name in the input box below service account name.
-            3. Enter description for the Service Account eg. "This service account will be used to verify TiDE functionality".
+            3. Enter description for the Service Account e.g. "This service account will be used to verify TiDE functionality".
             4. Click > Create and continue
             5. [Adding roles to the service account](https://cloud.google.com/iam/docs/granting-changing-revoking-access#grant-single-role)
                1. Cloud Dataflow Service Agent